seam/migration/open18_java_ee_6/migration_steps.rst

 specification, as is usage.

 Additional information can be found at the `migration guide to AS7 <https://docs.jboss.org/author/display/AS71/How+do+I+migrate+my+application+from+AS5+or+AS6+to+AS7#HowdoImigratemyapplicationfromAS5orAS6toAS7-UpdateyourHibernate3applicationtouseHibernate4>`_.

+There have been issues in the past with Seam 2 when using a Seam Managed Persistence Context and having entities become detached or issues with transactions.
+This migration recommends using a transaction scoped Persistence Context and using EJBs as backing beans.
+This allows declarative transaction control and a familiar Persistence Context injection strategy.
+Due to this change, use of the ``EntityManager.merge()`` function is required when using entities which may have become detached from a previous transaction (or request).
+Also recommended is the use of the ``@Version`` annotation and column in the entities to allow for optimistic locking.

 Update persistence.xml to 2.0
 ================================================================================